-People could easily be forgiven for thinking that I crave attention.
-You might be surprised to know how often I turn to my very patient wife and voice a longing for the days when I was just a fairly anonymous monkey in front of a microphone.
-I’m supposed to be on vacation at this very moment…..and I’m writing a blog at 11PM.
+It’s been a heckuva year.
+In addition to a growing voiceover workload, 2018 saw me involved in almost every major VO conference, hosting two EURO VO Retreats and working aggressively to further build the JMC DEMOS production brand.
+People could easily be forgiven for thinking that I crave big events and moments.
+You might be surprised to know how often I turn to my very patient wife and voice longing for the days when I was just a fairly anonymous monkey in front of a microphone.
+I’m supposed to be on vacation at this moment, and I’m writing a blog at 11 PM.

 The truth is that what I crave is productive stimulation…..a sense of moving forward, both in my own business and for our industry at large, which faces so many worries on a daily basis.
-The worries drive me more than anything else, and what they drive me towards is a defiant need to showcase the other side of the VO coin: The greatness and success involved in so much of what we do, and its continued attainability for anyone with the requisite talent and business sense.
-This drive leads me to seek out other industry forces who are equally committed to demonstrating that the worries, while not without merit, can be overcome.
+The worries drive me more than anything else, and what they drive me towards is a defiant need to showcase the other side of the VO coin: The greatness and success involved in so much of what we do and its continued attainability for anyone with the requisite talent and business sense.
+This drive leads me to seek out other industry forces equally committed to demonstrating that the worries, while not without merit, can be overcome.